 1) both points of each chord $(x_1(t), \tilde x_1(t))$ or $(x_2(t), \tilde x_2(t))$ tend to one point,

 2) the points of one chord tend to one point (say, $A$), and the points of the other chord tend to both $A$ and $B$,

-3) both endpoints of each chord tend to both points of the support: for certainty, let $x_1$ and $x_2$ tend to $A$, and $\tilde x_1$ and $\tilde x_2$ tend to $B$.
+3) both endpoints of each chord tend to both points of the support: for certainty, let $x_1$ and $x_2$ tend to $A$, while $\tilde x_1$ and $\tilde x_2$ tend to $B$.

-In the first case we have two conditions $f'(A)=0$, $f'(B)=0,$ and hence an algebra of type . \ In the second case we have the conditions $f'(A)=0$ and $f(A)=f(B)$ and an algebra of type ~.
-In the third case the limit algebra is of class $\gimel (\alpha; A, B)$ where so it is a point of a cell of type \ or \ if this limit exists and is not equal to 0.
-If this limit is equal to 0 or $\infty$ then we again obtain an algebra of class ~.
+In the first case, we have two conditions $f'(A)=0$, $f'(B)=0,$ and hence an algebra of type . \ In the second case, we have the conditions $f'(A)=0$ and $f(A)=f(B)$, and an algebra of type ~.
+In the third case, the limit algebra is of class $\gimel (\alpha; A, B)$ where So, it is a point of a cell of type \ or \ if this limit is finite and is not equal to 0.
+If this limit is equal to 0 or $\infty$, then we again obtain an algebra of class ~.

-The cases of algebras with supports consisting of 3 or 4 points are trivial.
+The cases of algebras with supports consisting of three or four points are trivial.

-All these algebras indeed appear as limits of algebras defined by 2-chord diagrams.
-The only questionable algebras of class \ \ with any given value of the parameter $\alpha$ appear as the limits of algebras of class \ \ defined by the conditions and also as the limits of some algebras defined by chord diagrams, which hence approximate our algebra of class .
+All of these algebras indeed appear as limits of algebras defined by 2-chord diagrams.
+The only questionable algebras of class \ \ with any given value of the parameter $\alpha$ appear as the limits of algebras of class \ \ defined by the conditions The latter algebras themselves are the limits of some algebras defined by chord diagrams, which hence approximate our algebra of class .
 For example, this algebra is approached by the family of algebras defined by the conditions